MineExplorer/IndustrialCraft_2/README.md

 3. You're ready to work!
 Run 'Build and Push Everything' task to test your changes on phone.

 ## Note
-I'm not associated with IC2 developer team which develops original mod for PC, this is unofficial port of their mod to Minecraft on Android.
+I'm not associated with IC2 developer team which develops original mod for MC Java Edition, this is unofficial port of the mod to Inner Core modloader.
-All rights for textures from IC2 for PC reserved by IC2 developer team.
+All rights for textures from original IC2 are reserved by IC2 developer team.

 ## Credits
 Thanks to: